-SAM is now available in Roboflow Annotate, our tool for annotating images for computer vision tasks.
+Labeling with SAM models is available Roboflow Annotate, our tool for annotating images for computer vision tasks.
 We also have a deep dive covering how to use SAM in Python if you are interested in getting an in-depth guide using SAM in code.

-With SAM setting such a high standard for segmentation, we wanted to take a step back and ask: what are the main use cases for SAM?
-How can you use SAM to help you solve problems?
+With SAM setting such a high standard for segmentation, we wanted to take a step back and ask: what are the main use cases for SAM and SAM 2?
+How can you use the family of SAM models to help you solve problems?

 Those are the two questions we’re going to answer in this guide.
-Below, we walk through five use cases for SAM.
+Below, we walk through five use cases for SAM models.
 Without further ado, let’s get started!

 Assisted Image Labeling